Me-1121/Player-1121/README.md

-# Player-1121
+# Player#1121
-This is where all of Player#1121's code is.
+If you managed to get here, then you are part of St. Francis's Player#1121 Robotics Elective Code Examples.
+This is where you can share code for other coders to see.
+Thanks!